Turbojet: History

 The first turbojets, used either a centrifugal compressor (as in the Heinkel HeS 3), or an axial compressor (as in the Junkers Jumo 004) which gave a smaller diameter, although longer, engine.
 By replacing the propeller used on piston engines with a high speed jet of exhaust, higher aircraft speeds were attainable.

 One of the last applications for a turbojet engine was Concorde which used the Olympus 593 engine.
 However, joint studies by Rolls-Royce and Snecma for a second generation SST engine using the 593 core were done more than three years before Concorde entered service.
 They evaluated bypass engines with bypass ratios between 0.1 and 1.0 to give improved take-off and cruising performance.
 Nevertheless, the 593 met all the requirements of the Concorde programme.
 Estimates made in 1964 for the Concorde design at Mach 2.2 showed the penalty in range for the supersonic airliner, in terms of miles per gallon, compared to subsonic airliners at Mach 0.85 (Boeing 707, DC-8) was relatively small.
 This is because the large increase in drag is largely compensated by an increase in powerplant efficiency (the engine efficiency is increased by the ram pressure rise which adds to the compressor pressure rise, the higher aircraft speed approaches the exhaust jet speed increasing propulsive efficiency).

 Turbojet engines had a significant impact on commercial aviation.
 Aside from giving faster flight speeds turbojets had greater reliability than piston engines, with some models demonstrating dispatch reliability rating in excess of 99.9%.
 Pre-jet commercial aircraft were designed with as many as four engines in part because of concerns over in-flight failures.
 Overseas flight paths were plotted to keep planes within an hour of a landing field, lengthening flights.
 The increase in reliability that came with the turbojet enabled three- and two-engine designs, and more direct long-distance flights.

-High-temperature alloys were a reverse salient, a key technology that dragged progress on jet engines.
+High-temperature alloys were a reverse salient, a key technology whose incomplete development dragged down progress on jet engines.
 Non-UK jet engines built in the 1930s and 1940s had to be overhauled every 10 or 20 hours due to creep failure and other types of damage to blades.
 British engines, however, utilised Nimonic alloys which allowed extended use without overhaul, engines such as the Rolls-Royce Welland and Rolls-Royce Derwent, and by 1949 the de Havilland Goblin, being type tested for 500 hours without maintenance.
 It was not until the 1950s that superalloy technology allowed other countries to produce economically practical engines.

 Early designs

 Early German turbojets had severe limitations on the amount of running they could do due to the lack of suitable high temperature materials for the turbines.
-British engines such as the Rolls-Royce Welland used better materials giving improved durability.
+British engines such as the Rolls-Royce Welland used better materials, giving improved durability.
 The Welland was type-certified for 80 hours initially, later extended to 150 hours between overhauls, as a result of an extended 500-hour run being achieved in tests.